 Statement of Intent

-Footsteps Preschool intend to use this policy to provide precautionary measures to minimize transmission risks of disease in the setting during the COVID19 pandemic.
+Footsteps Nursery intend to use this policy to provide precautionary measures to minimize transmission risks of disease in the setting during the COVID19 pandemic.

 Legislation and leading authorities which have guided and influenced this policy are: